|

 Provides a sense of community for our neighborhood.
 Addresses neighborhood

 issues in a coordinated and organized manner.
-Provides a common voice
+Provides a common

+and well being.
 Promotes a safer neighborhood. |

 What